Program overview

 The Public Relations graduate certificate program offers several unique experiences that enhance learning and professional development:

-- Field Experience: Students engage in a 280-hour practical application within the field, which can be either paid or unpaid, subject to approval by a career advisor.
+• Field Experience: Students complete a 280-hour practical application in the field, which can be either paid or unpaid, ensuring they gain valuable hands-on experience.

-- Professional Practicum: This provides practice-based experience under the supervision of experienced professionals.
+• Professional Practicum: This component provides practice-based experience under the supervision of experienced professionals.

-- Co-operative Education: An optional component that allows students to gain paid work terms in their field of study.
+• Co-operative Education: An optional component that allows students to gain paid work terms in their field of study, progressively increasing in complexity.

 Career Options